PitPik/circularjs/documentation/API.md

 This method is the same as `onInit(element, circular)` with the only difference that it can be called more than once.

 The CircularJS method `hideComponent()` can take components out of the DOM tree and later on recover or put it back to where it was.
 When this happens, `onLoad(element, circular)` gets called again.

+##### onChildInit(element, instance, name)

+This method gets called when a new child element within the component gets initialized.

+- `element: HTMLElement` the childs' DOM representation
+- `instance: component` the instance of the childs' class
+- `name: string` the selector of the child

+##### onBeforeChildInit(element)

+This method gets called when a new child element within the component is about to gete initialized.

+- `element: HTMLElement` the childs' DOM representation

 ##### onDestroy()